 6.3 Limitation of Liability.
 In no event shall any Party or its subcontractor consultants be liable for indirect, special, incidental, punitive, or consequential damages of any kind including loss of profits, arising under or in connection with this Agreement or the Interconnection Facilities Study or any reliance on the Interconnection Facilities Study by any Party or third parties, even if one or more of the Parties or its subcontractor consultants have been advised of the possibility of such damages.
 Nor shall any Party or its subcontractor consultants be liable for any delay in delivery or for the non-performance or delay in performance of its obligations under this Agreement.

 6.4 Third-Party Beneficiaries.
-Without limitation of Sections 6.2 and 6.3 of this Agreement, Developer and Connecting Transmission Owner further agree that subcontractor consultants hired by NYISO to conduct or review, or to assist in the conducting or reviewing, an Interconnection Facilities Study shall be deemed third party beneficiaries of these Sections 6.2 and 6.3.
+Without limitation of Sections 6.2 and 6.3 of this Agreement, Developer and Connecting Transmission Owner further agree that subcontractor consultants employed by NYISO to conduct or review, or to assist in the conducting or reviewing, an Interconnection Facilities Study shall be deemed third party beneficiaries of these Sections 6.2 and 6.3.

 6.5 Term and Termination.
-This Agreement shall be effective from the date hereof and unless earlier terminated in accordance with this Section 30.6.5, shall continue in effect until the Interconnection Facilities Study for Developer’s Large Facility is completed and approved by the NYISO Operating Committee.
-Developer or NYISO may terminate this Agreement upon the withdrawal of the Developer’s withdrawal from the Interconnection Facilities Study pursuant to Section 25.7.7.1 of Attachment S.
+This Agreement shall be effective from the date hereof and unless earlier terminated in accordance with this Section 30.6.5, shall continue in effect until the Interconnection Facilities Study for Developer’s facility is completed and approved by the NYISO Operating Committee.
+Developer or NYISO may terminate this Agreement upon the withdrawal of the Developer’s project from the Interconnection Facilities Study pursuant to Section 25.7.7.1 of Attachment S.

 6.6 Governing Law.
 This Agreement shall be governed by and construed in accordance with the laws of the State of New York, without regard to any choice of laws provisions.